 Motorcycle riders remain more likely to get injured or die in an accident compared to occupants in passenger cars.

 Do I have a claim?
-The only way to know for sure is to call our law firm.
+The only way to know for sure is to call our Omaha motorcycle accident attorneys.
 Each person's circumstances are unique, so we must review the details before we can tell you if you have a claim.
 The review involves no obligation to retain our services.

 How long will it take to resolve?
-If we choose to handle your claim, we will work skillfully, efficiently and competently.
+If we choose to handle your claim, our Lincoln motorcycle accident lawyers will work skillfully, efficiently and competently.
 We know as an injured victim you want results quickly.
 Rest assured we will be available to answer your calls and make sure you know what is happening every step of the way.

 If you have been injured in a motorcycle accident in Nebraska, including the cities of Omaha, Lincoln and Norfolk, and if you want to find out if you have a claim, please call Copple, Rockey, McKeever & Schlecht at 402-218-2641.
 We will help you decide what to do next.